Denham Court

 Table Chart PROFILE FAQ

-Denham Court features high concentrations of family households, with a median household size of 3.2 people
+Denham Court features high concentrations of family households, with a higher-than-average median household size

-Family households constitute 86.5% of all households, including 54.4% couples with children, 23.7% couples without children, and 7.7% single parent families.
-Non-family households account for 13.5%, with lone person households at 12.4% and group households making up 1.0%.
-The median household size is 3.2 people.
+Family households account for 86.5% of all households, including 54.4% couples with children, 23.7% couples without children, and 7.7% single parent families.
+Non-family households constitute the remaining 13.5%, with lone person households at 12.4% and group households making up 1.0% of the total.
+The median household size is 3.2 people, which is larger than the Greater Sydney average of 2.7.

 Frequently Asked Questions - Households